-Menopause is a stage in a woman's life when her ovaries stop producing the hormones estrogen and progesterone and she stops menstruating.
+Menopause is a stage in women's life when their ovaries stop producing the hormones estrogen and progesterone and they stop menstruating.
 It is a normal part of aging and marks the end of a woman's reproductive years.
 Menopause typically occurs in a woman's late 40's to early 50's.
 It can also lead to sleep problems.

-When the ovaries no longer produce adequate amounts of estrogen and progesterone (as in menopause), the loss of these hormones can bring about various symptoms, including hot flashes (a sudden feeling of warmth that spreads over the body) and sweating (which is related to hot flashes).
+When the ovaries no longer produce adequate amounts of estrogen and progesterone (as in menopause), the loss of these hormones can bring about vasomotor symptoms (VMS), including hot flashes (a sudden feeling of warmth that spreads over the body) and night sweats.

-Approximately 75%-85% of menopausal women experience hot flashes, which can last for five years.
-Hot flashes and sweating can make it difficult to sleep.
+Approximately 75%-85% of menopausal women experience hot flashes, which can last on average for five years.
+Hot flashes and night sweats can make it difficult to sleep.
 According to the National Sleep Foundation, approximately 61% of menopausal women have sleep problems.
 Sleeping difficulties can lead to other problems, such as daytime drowsiness.

 How Can I Treat Sleep Problems Related to Menopause?

-The traditional treatment for the symptoms related to menopause -- like hot flashes and insomnia -- has been hormone replacement therapy (HRT).
+The traditional treatment for vasomotor symptoms related to menopause -- like hot flashes -- has been hormone replacement therapy (HRT).
 HRT consists of estrogen given as a pill, patch, or vaginal cream, either alone or combined with progesterone (for women who still have their uterus).
-However, results from a large study, the Women's Health Initiative, showed that long-term use of estrogen-progesterone combination therapy caused an increased risk of breast cancer, heart disease, blood clots, and stroke.
-Estrogen alone did not increase breast cancer or heart disease, but the study also found that therapy with estrogen alone increases the risk of blood clots and stroke.

 Other practices that may ease sleep problems during menopause include: